pedmiston/studying-word-meanings/presentation.md

 ---
-title: Studying word meanings through the eyes
+title: "Studying word meanings through the eyes"
-author: Pierce Edmiston
+author: "Pierce Edmiston"
 ---

 # How are word meanings represented in the brain?